 "It's the next step for me," Marsch said.
 "Ralf is an intelligent coach with a fantastic philosophy.
 Our alignment is very good and my role is clear.
 I can help with my experience and also learn a lot at the same time."

-Marsch will be the second American working as an assistant in the Bundesliga next term, with former U.S. defender Steve Cherundolo, 39, part of Tayfun Korkut's staff at Stuttgart.
+Marsch will be the third American working as an assistant in the Bundesliga next term, with former U.S. defender Steve Cherundolo, 39, part of Tayfun Korkut's staff at Stuttgart and Pellegrino Matarazzo at Hoffenheim.

 "Coaches like Bob Bradley went to Europe.
 That was an inspiration for all American coaches," Marsch said.
 "I started thinking about my options, and therefore I pursued my next step.
 It was certainly helpful to know the people here already."